beanandbean/CenTaD2016-DSR/report/final-report2.md

 a normal word-based n-gram language model mentioned in the previous section, using both in-domain data and out-domain data as well.

-#### II.1.c Char-based N-gram Language Model
+#### II.1.c Character-based N-gram Language Model

-In the project, we also explored a similar language model, the char-based n-gram language model.
-It utilises generally same principles and methodology as the word-based n-gram language model, but instead evaluate the probabilities of Chinese characters appearing given the characters in front of it.
+In the project, we also explored a similar language model, the character-based n-gram language model.
+It utilises generally same principles and methodology as word-based n-gram language models, but instead evaluates the probabilities of Chinese characters appearing given the characters in front of it.
+It is useful because our word segmenter has limited accuracy, and the statistics for rare words can be better captured in character-based LMs.

 In order to create and use this model, we splited the collected sentences by Chinese characters using perl Unicode utilities, and feed into the same language model building process.
-For char-based models, lexicon data has a long-enough 4-to-5-character entry length, hence we created a total of 3 char-based language models with all data available.
+For character-based models, lexicon data has a long-enough 4-to-5-character entry length, hence we created a total of 3 character-based language models with all data available.

 #### II.1.d Part-of-Speech-based N-gram Language Model

-The last n-gram language model we explored in the project is based on the part of speech (POS) of words in the sentence.
-In the project, a POS tool from the Institute of Infocomm Research is made available.
-With this tool, we can obtain the POS of each of the words in a sentence.
+The last n-gram language model we explored in the project is based on the part-of-speech (POS) of words in the sentence.
+In the project, a POS tagger from the Institute of Infocomm Research is used to obtain the POS tag of every word in a sentence.
 This inspires the idea that even if a word is never seen in the data we collected, we can still determine its likely position given its POS.
 This is because the Chinese language always follow some grammar, like an adjective usually comes before a